Fes is another most impressive Imperial City

 The city never experienced much colonial development when the French were in power (1912 till 1956) so much of Fes feels like not much has changed in many hundreds of years.

-The Karaouine Mosque was built in 859 and can hold up to 20,000 worshipers inside.
+The Karaouine Mosque was built in 859AD and can hold up to 20,000 worshipers.
 It is only open to Muslims, although there are a few places where you can glimpse inside and admire the beautifully decorated interior.

 The Islamic University in Fes is regarded as the scientific capital of Morocco and one of the oldest universities in the world.
 Madrasas were student housing and their intricate decoration and detail can be seen.
 The University itself is now a World Heritage Site.
 The university specialises in studies of historical Islamic religious texts, sciences, Arabic linguistics and ancient Sunni law.
 Being the central point for religious activity in Fes, tradition has it that the mosques of Fes must first hear the call to prayer from Al-Qarawiyyin before sounding their own calls.

 The two popular visits are to the Medersa Bou Inania and the Al Attarine Madrasa (built in 1325).
 Inside the main courtyard you will see detailed tile work, dark cedar woodwork and intricately carved stucco patterns.
 Upstairs you can visit old student dorm rooms.

 The Musée Batha house many Moroccan arts such as carved wood and pottery.
 It is also worth a visit to see the interior of this 19th-century palace and the beautiful central garden.